Skip to main content

 About NAC and GAC

-Since 1994, Canada, Mexico and the United States have collaborated in protecting North America's environment through the NAAEC.
-The NAAEC seeks to build bridges among the three countries to promote environmental collaboration.
-The NAAEC is the first international agreement to link environmental cooperation with trade relations and the first to embed public engagement at the heart of its operations.
-The NAAEC establishes the CEC to facilitate effective cooperation on the conservation, protection, and enhancement of the North American environment.
+Since 1994, Canada, Mexico and the United States have collaborated in protecting North America's environment through the NAAEC, now superseded by the Environmental Cooperation Agreement (ECA).
+Like the NAAEC, ECA seeks to build bridges among the three countries to promote environmental collaboration.
+The NAAEC was the first international agreement to link environmental cooperation with trade relations and the first to embed public engagement at the heart of its operations.
+The NAAEC established the CEC to facilitate effective cooperation on the conservation, protection, and enhancement of the North American environment.

 The United States-Mexico-Canada (USMCA) Free Trade Agreement and Environmental Cooperation Agreement (ECA) entered into force on July 1, 2020, updating and replacing the North American Free Trade Agreement (NAFTA) and North American Agreement on Environmental Cooperation (NAAEC), in force since 1994.